Roxxers/dotfiles/README.md

 python-pdftotext # In the AUR
 ```

-You also need to recursively pull this repo as there are submodules for my omz plugins
+You also need to recursively pull this repo as there are submodules for my omz plugins and some themes.

 ## Thanks